The Chairman & CEO of Ebix (EBIX) is Buying Shares

 See today’s analyst top recommended stocks >>

-The insider sentiment on Ebix has been neutral according to 10 insider trades in the past three months.
-This sentiment is slightly lower than the average sentiment of company insiders in this sector.
+The insider sentiment on Ebix has been positive according to 13 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.

 Ebix, Inc. engages in the provision of software and e-commerce services to the insurance, finance, and healthcare industries.
-It operates through the following products and services: Exchanges; Broker P&C Systems; Risk Compliance Solutions; and Carrier P&C systems.
+It operates through the following product and service channels: EbixCash Exchanges, Insurance Exchanges, and Risk Compliance Solutions.
+The EbixCash Exchanges channel offers money transfer, payment, and ticketing and travel services.